yhormanp/job-list-app/Jobs-app/README.md

 This project has a front end  created using create-react-app and a backend created using NodeJs with a mongo Database hosted in the cloud

-To run this application, you need to run the server in the port 3001, hosted in the folder "server" and from there, run the command: npm run start
+To run this application, you need to run the server in the port 3001, hosted in the folder "server" and from there, run the command:
+- npm install
+- npm run start

-The front end can be initialized running the command: npm run start
+The front end can be initialized running the command:
+- npm install
+- npm run start

 # Getting Started with Create React App